-Offset mortgages, a great mortgage option which is often one of the most overlooked mortgages options nowadays – but were one of the most popular options available in the 1990s.
+A great mortgage option for many that is often one that most consider – Offset Mortgages.
+These were one of the most popular options available in the 1990s.
 The reason for this is because people aren’t as good as savings as they used to be.
-However, if you do feel that saving is something that you’re able to accomplish each month then this type of mortgage may be a good route to go down.
+However, if saving is something that is able to be accomplished each month then this type of mortgage may be a good option to look into.

 When looking into how offset mortgages work, when you choose to set one up with a Lender, you are given a savings account as well.
 The Savings account which is set up is one linked to your mortgage.
 The account may not offer you any interest on your savings but is instead put into place to ‘offset’ against your mortgage balance.
 For example, if you owe £100,000 on your mortgage and your Savings Account holds £18,000 then you only pay interest on £82,000.

 Offset mortgages are one of the most flexible arrangements in terms of Mortgage options.
 You are able to deposit as much money as you wish until the mortgage is completely ‘offset’, whilst you still have instant access to use whenever you wish.

 Due to the fact that the Savings Account doesn’t collect interest as it is connected to your mortgage, also means that there is no tax to pay on anything that is held within it.
 Which can be handy if you’re a Higher Rate Taxpayer.

 There are negative factors involved, as there are with all mortgage options.
 Offset Mortgages do tend to have slightly interest rates and fees than other alternative options.
 So, if you aren’t going to make use of the flexible features then a standard mortgage may be a more suitable option.